 ATHLETIC CLEARANCE PACKETS

 In order to participate in an after school athletic program, all students must be cleared to participate through the athletic office.
 The first step is to complete an athletic clearance packet.
 All students must be cleared (completed packet turned in) prior to tryouts (for cut sports) or the first day of practice (for non-cut sports).
 No athletic clearance packets will be accepted if they are not completely filled out and all forms are attached.
-Packets only need to be turned in once per year.
-Packets can be obtained in the front office, Ms. Williams' room (C108) or downloaded.
+Packets only need to be turned in once per school year.
+Packets can be obtained by downloading forms from RMA (Register My Athlete).

 In accordance with the State of Arizona’s regulations and Deer Valley’s Governing Board Policy, only those students deemed academically eligible may participate in extra or co-curricular activities.
 Athletic Eligibility will be determined every week by the Administration and Athletic Coordinator starting the first Monday after the week of tryouts (3rd week, in a new quarter) If a student-athlete is ineligible for a class (Minimum of 1 D), they will be put on a pending academic list for one week.
 During this pending period, the student-athlete will still be considered on the team and allowed to participate.
 If a pending student-athlete is still ineligible for a class (Minimum of 1 D) the following week, the student-athlete will be put on an ineligible list for one week.
 During this ineligible period the student-athlete will still be considered on the team, they will not be allowed to practice or participate in games.
 The athlete will have to attend Student-Athlete AX for 1 hour every practice day, after AX is over the Student-Athlete will attend practice where they will watch and cheer their team on.
 On game days the Student-Athlete will not have AX.
 They will dress out but will not participate in the game.
 If the student-athlete has a combination of three occurrences during a season (Pending or Ineligible), then they will be dismissed from the team.
 This will be considered the three strike rule.